 Development and presentation of post graduate subject Advanced Communication Skills in Science

-Sommerville, KD, Rossetto, M & Pulkownik, A 2013, 'Maximising adaptive potential in translocated populations of clonal saltmarsh plants: a case study on Wilsonia backhousei, Convolvulaceae', Wetlands Ecology and Management, vol. 21, no. 5, pp. 339-351.View/Download from: UTS OPUS or Publisher's site
+Sommerville, KD, Rossetto, M & Pulkownik, A 2013, 'Maximising adaptive potential in translocated populations of clonal saltmarsh plants: a case study on Wilsonia backhousei, Convolvulaceae', Wetlands Ecology and Management, vol. 21, no. 5, pp. 339-351.View/Download from: Publisher's site

 We investigated the implications of clonality for translocation of Wilsonia backhousei, a threatened, outbreeding, saltmarsh plant with tidally-dispersed fruit.
 Eight microsatellite loci were used to characterise samples from three estuaries in New South

-Sommerville, KD, Pulkownik, A & Burchett, M 2012, 'Reproductive Biology Of A Threatened Australian Saltmarsh Plant - Wilsonia Backhousei', Aquatic Botany, vol. 99, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Sommerville, KD, Pulkownik, A & Burchett, M 2012, 'Reproductive Biology Of A Threatened Australian Saltmarsh Plant - Wilsonia Backhousei', Aquatic Botany, vol. 99, pp. 1-10.View/Download from: Publisher's site

 The reproductive biology of a threatened saltmarsh plant, Wilsonia backhousei Hook.f., was investigated with a view to improving conservation and restoration outcomes for the species.
 Population phenology was studied every two weeks, over two consecutive

-Melville, FR & Pulkownik, A 2007, 'Seasonal and spatial variation in the distribution of mangrove macroalgae in the Clyde River, Australia', Estuarine Coastal And Shelf Science, vol. 71, no. 3-4, pp. 683-690.View/Download from: UTS OPUS or Publisher's site
+Melville, FR & Pulkownik, A 2007, 'Seasonal and spatial variation in the distribution of mangrove macroalgae in the Clyde River, Australia', Estuarine Coastal And Shelf Science, vol. 71, no. 3-4, pp. 683-690.View/Download from: Publisher's site

 The objective of this study was to determine whether there was significant spatial and temporal variation in macroalgae epiphytic on pneumatophores of the Grey Mangrove, Avicennia marina (Forsk.)
 Vieth., in the Clyde River, located 280 km south of Sydney, Australia.
 Three estuarine sites in th Clyde River were surveyed seasonally on four occasions over a two-year period and algal distribution and abundance assessed in respect to temporal, inte-site, intertidal (from front to back of mangrove stand) and vertical (from bottom to top of pneumatophores) variation.
 Sediment and water characteristics, including nutrient levels, were also assessed in order to examine all variables of potential influence on algal distribution and abundance.
 The results indicated that intertidal position within sites, and vertical height along the length of the pneumatophore, were the greatest influecne on algal frequency and biomass.
 Individual species dominated in different intertidal and vertical zones.
 These observations together with the identification of threee species of macroalgae that fulfil the criteria for bioindicators/bioonitos of environmental impacts are discussed.